 - The Philippine archipelago comprises 7,107 islands.
 It stretches about 1,850 km (1,149 mi) from north to south, and is about 1,000 km (621 mi) wide.

-- The University of Santo Tomas, which is located in the city of Manila, Philippines, was established in 1611 – twenty-five years before Harvard, the oldest university in the United States.
+- The University of Santo Tomas, in the capital city of Manila, was established in 1611 – twenty-five years before Harvard, the oldest university in the United States.

 - Manila, the capital of the Philippines, is one of the world’s most densely populated cities, with 43,079 people per square kilometer.